- Last updated:

 Coastal hazard maps

-The Department of Environment and Heritage Protection has developed coastal hazard maps that show the predicted impact of coastal hazards.
+The Department of Environment and Science has developed coastal hazard maps that show the predicted impact of coastal hazards.